oslabs-beta/Codename-Hermes/README.md

 **`type`** -
 _Default: topic_

-This option determines what type of exchange our rabbit broker will use.
+This option determines what type of exchange our RabbitMQ broker will use.
 Although a developer could use any rabbit exchange type with our library, the Codename Hermes team decided to default to using topics because topic exchanges support the publish-subscribe messaging model as well as supports the scalability and extensibility of messaging systems.

  <br>